jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

     git clone https://gitlab.com/schlupp/example-cfdof-workflow.git
     # creates a folder "example-cfdof-workflow" with all files inside

+with a specified folder like `git clone <REPOSITORY> <FOLDER>` after the the previous command the repository files will be placed inside this folder.

 If you have no internet connection and a downloaded zip file you can extract the files in the GUI or in the CLI to a an arbitrary place:

     unzip DOWNLOAD.zip -d ARBITRARYFOLDER